connec/cloudformatious/README.md

 In particular:

 - The return value of both methods implements `Future`, which can be `await`ed to wait for the overall operation to end.
-- The return value of both methods has an `events()` method, which can be used to get `Stream` of stack events that occur during the operation.
+- The return value of both methods has an `events()` method, which can be used to get a `Stream` of stack events that occur during the operation.
 - Both methods return rich `Err` values if the stack settles in a failing state.
 - Both methods return rich `Err` values if the stack operation succeeds, but some resource(s) had errors (these "warnings" can be ignored, but it may mean leaving extraneous infrastructure in your environment).
 - `apply_stack` returns a rich `Ok` value with 'cleaner' types than the generated `rusoto_cloudformation` types.

-This is enough for my current use-cases.

 ## Contributing